frogsfrogs/frogsfrogs.github.io/booking-info.md

 **Location + Miscellaneous**
 - I'm at Moonrise Tattoo Collective([insta](https://instagram.com/moonrise.tattoo)); it's right off the Morgan L stop.
-- My studiomate's friendly dog hangs out in the studio sometimes, let me know if this is an issue.
+- My studiomate's friendly dog hangs out in the studio sometimes, let me know if you can't be around dogs for any reason.
 - Also if you can't be around anything else, whether allergy things or scents or loud music or anything, just let me know.
 <br>